alexcmak/FortuneCookie/README.md

 ## FortuneCookie

-No one encourage you? no problem!
+Have no one to encourage you? no problem!

 Need some affirmation and some fortune cookie style messages? you got it.